Greg VanWoerkom

-Greg VanWoerkom (born July 24, 1980) is a Republican member of the Michigan House of Representatives.
+Greg VanWoerkom (born July 24, 1980) is a Republican politician who has served as a member of the Michigan House of Representatives since 2019.
+He is currently representing the 88th district.

+Political career

 Before being elected as state representative, VanWoerkom was the district director for United States Representative Bill Huizenga.
 VanWoerkom also served as the senior policy adviser to United States Representative Pete Hoekstra.
 VanWoerkom is a member of the Covenant Life Church.

+VanWoerkom successfully ran for the 91st district in the Michigan House of Representatives in 2018.
+He was reelected in 2020.

+Following redistricting, VanWoerkom ran in the 88th district in 2022, winning reelection.
+He was reelected in 2024.

 In 2021, VanWoerkom proposed legislation to prohibit Michigan's Secretary of State from mailing ballot applications to voters.
 VanWoerkom argued this was necessary to prevent "confusion among the public".
 This came in the wake of the 2020 elections where President Donald Trump and Michigan Republicans spread confusion about ballot applications sent by Michigan Secretary of State Jocelyn Benson to voters, conflating the ballot applications with actual ballots.
 VanWoerkom's proposal was part of a larger nationwide effort by Republicans to restrict voting rights in the aftermath of the 2020 elections where Donald Trump and other Republicans made false claims of fraud.